Royals vs. Guardians Player Props Betting Odds

-Player prop bet odds for Jose Ramirez, Bobby Witt Jr. and others are available when the Cleveland Guardians host the Kansas City Royals at Progressive Field on Thursday at 7:10 PM ET.
+Player prop betting options for Jose Ramirez, Bobby Witt Jr. and others are available in the Cleveland Guardians-Kansas City Royals matchup at Progressive Field on Friday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!